-The expectation is that the University's understanding of the mission will continue to evolve and grow through its integration into the First-Year Experience and newly revised General Education curriculum that goes into effect in the fall of 2014.
+The expectation is that the University's understanding of the mission will continue to evolve and grow through its integration into the First-Year Experience course, revised General Education curriculum, and the capstone experiences in every academic program.
+The Faculty Senate adopted learning goals for each of the three pillars of the public affairs mission that have guided recent changes.